 Complaint and remediation mechanisms can be inaccessible for migrants, often requiring support of CSOs or organized groups.
 Barriers for migrants with diverse SOGIESC are even more significant, as most mainstream migration-focused CSOs lack the knowledge and capacity to meet their needs, although momentum towards LGBTIQ+ inclusive advocacy and services is increasing (Cyment, 2021).
-Migrant workers rely on employers both for income and to maintain regular migration status, and for women migration detention and deportation.
+Migrant workers rely on employers both for income and to maintain regular migration status, and for women migrant workers the informality of their jobs often means unwritten contract agreements and the risk of arrest, migration detention and deportation.
 These factors, combined with limited knowledge and awareness, limits access to the justice system for women migrant workers (GAATW, 2019) and people with diverse SOGIESC.